Mulatto: Mulattos in colonial Mexico

 Dominican friar Thomas Gage spent over a decade in the Viceroyalty of New Spain in the early 17th century; he converted to Anglicanism and later wrote of his travels, often disparaging Spanish colonial society and culture.
-In Mexico City, he observed in considerable detail the opulence of dress of women, writing that "The attire of this baser sort of people of blackamoors and mulattoes (which are of a mixed nature, of Spaniards and blackamoors) is so light, and their carriage so enticing, that many Spaniards even of the better sort (who are too too [sic] prone to venery) disdain their wives for them...
+In Mexico City, he observed in considerable detail the opulence of dress of women, writing that "The attire of this baser sort of people of blackamoors and mulattos (which are of a mixed nature, of Spaniards and blackamoors) is so light, and their carriage so enticing, that many Spaniards even of the better sort (who are too too [sic] prone to venery) disdain their wives for them...
 Most of these are or have been slaves, though love have set them loose, at liberty to enslave souls to sin and Satan."

 In the late 18th century, some mixed-race persons sought legal "certificates of whiteness" (cédulas de gracias al sacar), in order to rise socially and practice professions.
 American-born Spaniards (criollos) sought to prevent the approval of such petitions, since the "purity" of their own whiteness would be in jeopardy.
 They asserted their "purity of blood" (limpieza de sangre) as white persons who had "always been known, held and commonly reputed to be white persons, Old Christians of the nobility, clean of all bad blood and without any mixture of commoner, Jew, Moor, Mulatto, or converso in any degree, no matter how remote."
-Spaniards both American- and Iberian-born discriminated against pardos and mulattoes because of their "bad blood."
+Spaniards both American- and Iberian-born discriminated against pardos and mulattos because of their "bad blood".
 One Cuban sought the grant of his petition in order to practice as a surgeon, a profession from which he was barred because of his mulatto designation.
-Royal laws and decrees prevented pardos and mulattoes from serving as a public notary, lawyer, pharmacist, ordination to the priesthood, or graduation from university.
+Royal laws and decrees prevented pardos and mulattos from serving as a public notary, lawyer, pharmacist, ordination to the priesthood, or graduation from university.
 Mulattas declared white could marry a Spaniard.